-Python Best Practices – The only guide to become Python Expert
+Python Best Practices – Every Python Developer Must Know

-So, here come some important Python best practices which you should always keep in mind.
+So, here come some important best practices for Python Coding that you should always keep in mind.

 1. Create a Code Repository and Implement Version Control

 If you have ever been on GitHub, you must have noticed that a regular project’s structure looks like this: